nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 3a.
-The updated flash card is a duplicate of an existing card.
+The updated flashcard is a duplicate of an existing card.
     * 3a1.
 FlashBack shows an error message.

       Use case resumes at step 1.

-**Use case: UC04 - View a flash card**
+**Use case: UC04 - View a flashcard**

 **MSS**